tonsky/Clojure-Sublimed/README.md

 ## nREPL Client

-Sublime Clojure nREPL client enables interactive development from the comfort of your editor.
+Clojure Sublimed nREPL client enables interactive development from the comfort of your editor.

 Principles: